Computer Vision (VU)

 • Two submission talks via Zoom

-The exercise part will be handled via the associated TUWEL course (This will be visible for students at the beginning of October).
-In the course of the semester, various tasks are to be solved for the exercise part in groups of 3 using Python.
+The exercise part will be handled via the associated TUWEL course (This will be visible to students at the beginning of October).
+In the semester, various tasks will be solved in Python for the exercise part in groups of 3.
 For support, there will be supervised practice times, which will take place 6x in the semester (approximately every 2 weeks).
 Please register in TUWEL for a group of 3.
-Attendance is compulsory only for the 1st session on 03.10.2022.
+Attendance is compulsory only for the 1st session on 2.10.2024.

 Lecture exam: Registration in TISS

-Computers are still limited in their ability to interact with the world and with human users because they cannot “see.”
-When dealing with computer vision, we must also try to understand the physics of the world, for example, how light reflects off surfaces, how objects move, and how all of this information is projected onto an image through the optics of the camera.
-It also requires to develop algorithms that reconstruct some of these physical properties from one or more images.
-This “inverse” problem is actually a big puzzle.
+Computers are still limited in their ability to interact with the world and human users because they cannot “see.”
+When dealing with computer vision, we must also try to understand the world’s physics, such as how light reflects off surfaces, objects move, and how all of this information is projected onto an image through the camera’s optics.
+It also requires the development of algorithms that reconstruct some of these physical properties from one or more images.
+This “inverse” problem is a big puzzle.
 Information is lost when the three-dimensional world is projected onto a two-dimensional image, so how do we recover this information from an image?
-This course shows the basic algorithms that make this goal achievable and develops methods for solving various inverse problems.
-But vision is more than just reconstructing the 3D world from 2D images, it also deals with the extraction of semantics.
+This course shows the fundamental algorithms that make this goal achievable and develops methods for solving inverse problems.
+However, vision is more than just reconstructing the 3D world from 2D images; it also involves extracting semantics.
 The course also demonstrates basic machine learning and probabilistic inference methods to solve this problem.

 Content: